alesrox/ByteStack/readme.md

 * -b: Export the raw bytecode to output.txt for direct use with the virtual machine.

 ## Future features to add
-- Multi-dimensional arrays (Matrices)
+- Prettier print function use
 - Invalid Type Assignment Errors: Implementing checks in the parser to prevent the assignment of incompatible types, such as assigning a float literal to a string var.
 - Castings assigments
-- Multi-file scripts (like import statement from python or java)
+- Multi-file scripts (like import statement from python or java, or #include from C/C++/C#)
 - R/W File functions
 - System control functions
 - OOP (Object-oriented Programming)